-Councillor Amrik Jhawar was elected as Mayor for 2020/2021 at the Annual Council Meeting and Mayor Making Ceremony on Thursday 21 May 2020.
+Councillor Amrik Jhawar was elected as Mayor for 2021/2022 at the Annual Council Meeting and Mayor Making Ceremony on Thursday 29 April 2021 for a historic second term.
 Amrik will be supported during his term in office by the Mayoress, Mrs Nirmal Jhawar.

 Councillor Jhawar has lived in Telford for over 50 years with his wife Nirmal.
 Together, they have two grown-up children and four grandchildren.

 Amrik began his career in 1969 working at GKN Sankey, Hadley for 11 years and then went on to work as an employee for the Royal Mail from 1980 until he retired in 2013.
-He is currently one of three elected representatives for Ketley and Overdale Ward when he recently became a Borough Councillor again at the May 2019 election, he has previously held the position of Deputy Mayor for 2014/2015.
+Amrik is one of three elected representatives for the Ketley and Overdale Ward, following from when he became a Borough Councillor at the May 2019 election, as well as previously holding the position of Deputy Mayor for 2014/2015.

 Amrik also serves as a Member of Ketley Parish Council where he has previously undertaken the role of Chairman and is a Member of Oakengates Town Council and Lawley and Overdale Parish Council.